AJohnstone2007/referenceLanguageCorpora/README.md

 You may also find the following pages useful.

-* Our production tool Ambiguity Retained Translation (ART) at https://github.com/AJohnstone2007/ART

 * Our research papers at https://pure.royalholloway.ac.uk/en/persons/adrian-johnstone/publications

 * There is a large curated collection of 'official' language grammars at https://slebok.github.io/zoo/

+* Our production tool Ambiguity Retained Translation (ART) at https://github.com/AJohnstone2007/ART

+You will find source code and pre-built executables for GTB and the tokenisers that produce our **tok** variants in the **old** directory of the ART repository.

 Adrian Johnstone, July 2024